AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ## Task 3: Tagging images

-In this task, we are using Azure AI Vision's common tag extraction feature to analyze an image and generate a list of descriptive tags, including objects and actions, along with confidence scores.
+In this task, we are using Azure Vision's common tag extraction feature to analyze an image and generate a list of descriptive tags, including objects and actions, along with confidence scores.

 The next feature you will try is the *Extract Tags* functionality.
 Extract tags are based on thousands of recognizable objects, including living beings, scenery, and actions.